froger-me/wp-packages-update-server/packages.md

 > (string) slug of the theme package to check

 **Return value**
 > (bool) true if the remote theme package is an updated version, false otherwise.
-If the package does not exist on the WordPress file system, returns true.
+If the package does not exist on the WordPress file system, returns true

 ___